german-alvarez-dev/react-realfooder-app/iterations/group3.md

 ## Iteration 3: info toast

-- Create a info toast component with a similar appearance as the showed below.
+- Create an info toast component with a similar appearance as the one below.
 Do not use any existing component (NPM, Bootstrap...), instead create it manually.
 - The info toast should appear when any of the actions are completed (_new item created successfully, item deleted sucessfully, item edited succesfully_):<p>&nbsp;</p>
 ![gif](https://res.cloudinary.com/ironhack-german/video/upload/e_loop/v1594138484/vid87.gif)